Marianne Crosslé: Becoming a textile artist at 70

 I very quickly realised that to make the most of the opportunity I should go back to college to add a Decorated Textile unit to my certificate.
 This gave me a deadline for completing the Exploring Texture & Pattern course so I worked hard, and consistently, and completed the night before the start of term.

-I have so many key takeaways from Exploring Texture & Pattern, but the number one thing the course gifted me was confidence.
+key takeaways from Exploring Texture & Pattern, but the number one thing the course gifted me was confidence.
 That came from making the sampling a consistent daily practice – turning up and putting in the hours.

 Marianne Crossle: Strip weaving sample